-You will pay your dealer a sales commission at the time of your purchase of Front-End, Series I or Series R Units, such commission being up to 5% of the amount you invest.
+You will pay your dealer a sales commission at the time of your purchase of Front-End or Series I Units, such commission being up to 5% of the amount you invest.
 The actual percentage is a matter negotiable between you and your dealer.
 Sales charges are not paid when you switch between series of a Fund, or between the Funds or to another fund managed by Arrow, but a switch fee of up to 5% may be charged to you and retained by your dealer.
 The amount of any switch fee is a matter negotiable between you and your dealer.
 No sales commissions are paid when you receive units from reinvested distributions.
-Sales commissions and switching fees are only applicable to Front-End, Series I and Series R Units.
+Sales commissions and switching fees are only applicable to Front-End and Series I Units.